 Forget style for a minute.
 Something that looks good but is of poor make very likely will do you more harm than good.
 To the untrained person, quality cannot necessarily be gauged by appearance or feel (though you should touch and try on items, if possible).
 Then how can you discern if something is the quality you seek?
 There are no guarantees in life, but there are some pretty big hints.

 Almost everyone knows that some materials usually are better than others.
 Cashmere or cotton?
 Unless it's a low-grade cashmere, the item with the luxury fiber should prove superior.
+A button-front shirt that is see-through when stretched usually means fabric cost-cutting took place somewhere.
 Secondary materials can matter, too.
 For instance, shell buttons seldom are found on low-quality shirts, zippers that are metal often accompany better materials than zippers made of plastic, and very high-quality dress shoes usually have leather soles.
 A simpler rule is this: soft and sturdy, friends.
 Even if you cannot explain why you find the materials shoddy, if you do, you should not purchase the item.

 The more expensive and delicate the care recommended is, the higher quality the item probably is.
 (Yet, with equivalent care instructions, the superior item should last longer.)